- Published on

 What We Gained (And What's Still Missing)

-While we lost modeling knowledge, we gained something valuable.
-Tools like dbt brought modern software engineering to data work - version control with Git, CI/CD pipelines, testing frameworks, code review workflows, infrastructure as code.
-These professionalized data teams.
+While we lost modeling knowledge, we gained something genuinely valuable.
+Tools like dbt brought modern software engineering to data work - version control, CI/CD, testing frameworks, code review, infrastructure as code.
+If you've worked on data projects before and after this shift, you know the difference.
+We finally got the engineering rigor that software teams had enjoyed for years.

-What if we could have both?
-This is where declarative insight matters.
-Separate knowledge from ceremony.
+So what if we could have both?
+Modern engineering practices AND the modeling knowledge to guide what we're building?
 What if proven patterns were accessible without requiring everyone to become ensemble modeling experts?
-What if understanding business semantics didn't mean months of design work before seeing value?
+What if understanding business semantics didn't mean months of design work before anyone sees value?

-Declarative tooling changes the equation.
+That's the declarative shift.
 Declare what you want - business entities, relationships, semantic meaning - and let the system generate how to build it following sound architectural principles.
+Documentation becomes implementation.
+Not documentation gathering dust in Confluence while the actual platform drifts in a different direction - documentation that directly drives your platform.

 The path forward isn't choosing between modeling knowledge and modern practices.
 It's combining them.
-Declarative definitions encoding architectural knowledge.
-Version control and CI/CD for those definitions.
-Testing frameworks validating semantic correctness.
-The craft of data modeling, made accessible through modern tooling.

 Standing on the Shoulders of Giants

 Humility matters here.
-The data architecture community built incredible knowledge over decades.
-Practitioners like Ralph Kimball, Bill Inmon, Dan Linstedt, and countless others solved hard problems and shared insights.
+Practitioners like Ralph Kimball, Bill Inmon, Hans Hultgren, Dan Linstedt, and countless others solved hard problems and shared what they learned.
 Our contribution isn't the patterns - it's creating a path for teams to actually use them without years of specialized training or massive upfront investment.
+We're restoring lost knowledge, not inventing it.
+That restoration is only possible because the foundations were built by those who came before us.

 Why Daana Exists